Moulting: In arthropods

-In arthropods, such as insects, arachnids and crustaceans, moulting is the shedding of the exoskeleton (which is often called its shell), typically to let the organism grow.
+In arthropods, such as insects, arachnids and crustaceans, moulting is the shedding of the exoskeleton, which is often called its shell, typically to let the organism grow.
 This process is called ecdysis.
-It is commonly said that ecdysis is necessary because the exoskeleton is rigid and cannot grow like skin, but this is simplistic, ignoring the fact that most Arthropoda with soft, flexible skins also undergo ecdysis.
-Among other things, ecdysis permits metamorphosis, the sometimes radical difference between the morphology of successive instars, and the fact that a new skin can replace structures, such as by providing new external lenses for eyes.
+Most Arthropoda with soft, flexible skins also undergo ecdysis.
+Ecdysis permits metamorphosis, the sometimes radical difference between the morphology of successive instars.

+A new skin can replace structures, such as by providing new external lenses for eyes.
 The new exoskeleton is initially soft but hardens after the moulting of the old exoskeleton.
 The old exoskeleton is called an exuviae.
-While moulting, insects can't breathe.
+While moulting, insects cannot breathe.
+In the crustacean Ovalipes catharus molting must occur before they mate.

 In dogs

 Most dogs moult twice each year, in the spring and autumn, depending on the breed, environment and temperature.
 Dogs shedding much more than usual are known as "blow coats" or "blowing coats".